syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/Paging.md

 You can refer the [sample](http://www.syncfusion.com/downloads/support/directtrac/general/ze/OnDemandPaging-1854434929) from here.

 ### Sorting complete collection
-You can sort the complete collection with ‘OnDemandPaging’ by using SfDataGrid.SortColumnChanging event.
+You can sort the complete collection with on-demand paging by using [SfDataGrid.SortColumnsChanging](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.SfDataGrid~SortColumnsChanging_EV.html) event.
 In this event, you can sort the complete underlying collection instead of sorting current page alone by resetting the caches.

 {% tabs %}